greg-rychlewski/postgrex_text_ext/README.md

 A list of type names and outputs is [provided here](pg_type.md).
 You may also use the `pg_type` system catalog: `SELECT typname, typoutput FROM pg_type;`.

-Finally, you must define a custom type module, [as requred by Postgrex](https://hexdocs.pm/postgrex/readme.html#extensions), with extension `PostgrexTextExt`:
+Finally, you must define a custom type module, [as required by Postgrex](https://hexdocs.pm/postgrex/readme.html#extensions), with extension `PostgrexTextExt`:

 ```elixir
 Postgrex.Types.define(MyApp.PostgrexTypes, [PostgrexTextExt], [])